-Our farm strives to be an epicenter for young farmer training, and is well suited for aspiring young farmers who are interested in learning how a farm enterprise works, developing their sensitivity to what the land needs, and learning to be valuable players in their agricultural community.
+Our farm strives to be an epicenter for new farmer training, and is well suited for aspiring farmers who are interested in learning how a farm enterprise works, developing their sensitivity to what the land needs, and learning to be valuable players in their agricultural community.

-This is our 8th year taking a group of beginning farmers on a journey through every aspect of a farm season, learning to think, act and work like a farmer.
+We have been running our apprenticeship program since 2011, taking a group of beginning farmers on a journey through every aspect of a farm season, learning to think, act and work like a farmer.
 This program requires a dedication to living the lifestyle of a farmer and become accustomed to the many demands inherent to this profession, while working and learning alongside experienced farmers.

 The apprenticeship is an intensive yet rewarding development of oneself in regards to nature and the surrounding world.
 This often involves shedding prior beliefs in favor of a more holistic worldview and a renewed sense of the Human being’s role in nature and our planet.
 Some of the topics we discuss and learn include: